 Acrilica Marble – Table Lamp

 Originally designed in 1962 by Joe Colombo and his brother Gianni, the 281 model, was immediately nicknamed Acrilica due to its surprising conspicuousness and exceptional innovation of the significant curve made from acrylic.
 Methacrylate, used for about a decade in the field of lighting, gives indirect and diffused light.
-The base is made out of the most beautiful Portoro marble giving this re-edition a new chic and unique look.
+To celebrate the 60th anniversary of the iconic design, Oluce re-edited the Acrilica with a base made out of the most beautiful Portoro marble giving this limited edition a new chic and unique look.

 |Portoro marble / PMMA